 Because your LLC doesn’t have a physical presence, representatives of your LLC engage in actions or agreements on behalf of your LLC.
 This is an important distinction because it shifts liability from the representative to your business entity.

-So, who is allowed to act as an authorized representative?
+So, who is allowed to act as a representative?
 Great question.

 All members of your LLC are automatically authorized to make decisions and otherwise act as representatives of the entity.
-However, an LLC operating agreement can extend or limit this authority.
-Authorization is generally assigned to a managing member or other designated officers who have been designated as being able to sign documents on behalf of the LLC.
+However, an operating agreement can extend or limit this authority.

 In a nutshell, you can delegate signing power to anyone and limit which of your LLC members are authorized to act as representatives.